SFBdragon/talc/BENCHMARKS_WASM.md

 ## Caveats

 `Talc`'s default WebAssembly configuration is less memory-efficient compared to the alternatives.
-The defaults are chosen as WebAssembly module's rarely push the limits of system memory, whereas network bandwidth and runtime performance dictate the latency end-users experience, and therefore is often crucial.
+The defaults are chosen as WebAssembly modules rarely push the limits of system memory, whereas network bandwidth and runtime performance dictate the latency end-users experience, and therefore is often crucial.

 Expect a 10%-15% higher runtime memory usage, though I've only taken rough measurements.
 Your mileage may vary.
 To test for yourself, you can use `core::arch::wasm32::memory_size::<0>()` to see how much memory the WebAssembly module is using.

 `Talc`'s memory efficiency is almost entirely dependent on the `Binning` configuration used.
 You can swap out `WasmBinning` if desirable.

 Using `ExtendWasmMemOnOom` instead of `ClaimWasmMemOnOom` will also help.

 #### `ClaimWasmMemOnOom` vs. `ExtendWasmMemOnOom`

 By default, Talc claims new WebAssembly pages on demand using the `ClaimWasmMemOnOom` OOM handler.

 An alternative to consider is `ExtendWasmMemOnOom`:
-- Extends the arena instead of claiming new arenas.
+- Extends the heap instead of claiming new heaps.
 This reduces memory fragmentation and thus may improve memory efficiency somewhat.
 - Requires ~250 more bytes of WebAssembly module size due to pulling in the `Talc::extend` code.

 ```rust